Tahoma High School Golden Bear Classic

 Ethical violations

 I don't usually count flashing as prep unless it becomes a problem.
-Never had a problem outside of policy rounds.
+Only ever had a problem in Policy and (funnily enough) Pufo rounds.

 Email: graythesun@gmail.com